mrcpc/mrcpc/README.md

-👋 Hello, my name is Clifford but I go by @mrcpc.
+👋 Hello, my name is Clifford but I go by @mrcpc/@mrcpcjr.

 I am learning Python, SQL, Solidity, and React.
 This is my repository.
 As I keep on learning, I will be adding to my github.
 I am interested in machine learning, smart contracts, neural networks, algorithms, etc.